Setup new configuration

 | └── aws-ecs.json

-You can execute ./bin/gdg backup dash export to upload the local dashboards to your Grafana.
+You can execute ./bin/gdg backup dash upload to upload the local dashboards to your Grafana.
 Afterwards, you can try running ./bin/gdg dash list in order to confirm that your dashboards were uploaded successfully.